 Travel From Kathmandu to Kerung (Tibet)

-Upon arrival at the border, you must present documents (a Chinese Visa and a Tibet Travel Permit) to enter Tibet.
-After completing customs and immigration formalities on the Tibetan and Nepalese sides, we proceed to Kerung town.
-Upon entering Tibet, you can observe the breathtaking transformation of the landscape and culture.
+Upon arrival at the border, you have to present documents (Chinese Visa and Tibet Travel Permit) for entering Tibet.
+After completing customs and immigration formalities on both the Tibetan and Nepalese side, we proceed to Kerung town.
+At entry into Tibet, you can observe the breathtaking transformation of landscape and culture.
+The trip links the green and fertile territory of Nepal with the extreme, arid worlds of the Tibetan Plateau.
+Reaching Kerung, the scenery outside us is even more beautiful with wide green meadows and precipitous cliffs.

 Itinerary Details